Power over Ethernet

 As more networked devices—such as IP security cameras, Wi-Fi access points, in-building wireless, building management systems, and LED lighting—begin using remote powering, the opportunity to save on infrastructure costs by powering them over existing structured cabling continues to grow.

 To ensure consistent PoE performance, in 2003 the Institute of Electrical and Electronics Engineers (IEEE) set a standard of 15.4 watts to be supplied from the power source.
-Today, as enterprises demand more from PoE technology, work is underway to create a new standard (IEEE P802.3bt) that will supply up to 90 watts from the power source.
-This new standard, known as 4PPoE, will enable the remote powering of a broader range of connected devices and address the effects of cable heating as power is dissipated from bundled cabling.
+Today, as enterprises demand more from PoE technology, work was completed to create a new standard (IEEE 802.3bt) that supplies up to 90 watts from the power source.
+This standard, also referred to as 4-Pair PoE or simply 4PPoE, enables the remote powering of a broader range of connected devices .
+It will also increase the effects of cable heating as power is dissipated from bundled cabling.

 CommScope is contributing to the development of new cabling standards based on bundle size recommendations through its extensive work on modeling and building physical cable bundles subject to a variety of power and environmental conditions.
 This activity will establish remote power cabling guidelines for the latest TIA, ISO/IEC and CENELEC standards.
 For more information, we invite you to review CommScope’s white paper, “Laying the groundwork for a new level of Power over Ethernet”.